 In August, 2016, Temple Beth Rishon had a custom built cabinet installed to protect and preserve our Torah #431 from the inevitable aging of its wood and parchment.
 In this cabinet at the entrance to our Sanctuary, our Memorial Torah #431 will be proudly displayed.
 Its visibility will continue to motivate and educate future generations of TBR membership as well as guests, visiting scholars and students.

-A Brief History of the Origins of Torah #431
+Origins of Torah #431

 Jews lived in Bohemia and Moravia for more than a thousand years, and over that time a rich Jewish culture developed.
 It was centered in Prague and spread across a large number of communities in towns throughout the country.
 Following the Nazi invasion in 1939, historical congregations were closed down and their synagogues destroyed or deserted.